Homological mirror symmetry of $\mathbb{C}P^n$ and their products via Morse homotopy: Introduction

 \section{Introduction}

 In this paper, we propose a way of understanding homological mirror symmetry for the case of smooth compact toric manifolds.
-So far, in many example, the derived category $D^b(coh(X))$ of coherent sheaves on a toric manifold $X$ is compared with the Fukaya-Seidel category of the Milnor fiber of the corresponding Landau-Ginzburg potential.
+So far, in many studies, the derived category $D^b(coh(X))$ of coherent sheaves on a toric manifold $X$ is compared with the Fukaya-Seidel category of the Milnor fiber of the corresponding Landau-Ginzburg potential.
 In this paper, we consider the dual torus fibration $\pi:M\to B$, in the sense of Strominger-Yau-Zaslow construction \cite{SYZ}, of the complement of the toric divisors in $X$, where $P=\bar{B}$ is the dual polytope of the toric manifold $X$.
+Fukaya discussed the Calabi-Yau cases in \cite{fukaya:asymptotic} where the K\"ahler metric degenerates at singular fibers of the torus fibration.
+In our set-up, the K\"ahler metrics go to infinity at the boundaries $\partial(P)$.
 In \cite{fang08}, Fang discusses homological mirror symmetry of $\C P^n$ along this line.
 There, he starts with considering line bundles on $\C P^n$ and the corresponding Lagrangians in the mirror dual side.
 His idea of discussing the homological mirror symmetry is to consider the category of constructible sheaves as an intermediate step.
 We instead apply Kontsevich-Soibelman's approach \cite{KoSo:torus} to our case and consider a category $\Mo(P)$ of Morse homotopy.
-Namely, a natural formulation of homological mirror symmetry in our situation is to define a variant of Fukaya category $Fuk(\bar{M})$ and show the equivalence $D^b(coh(X))\simeq D^b(Fuk(\bar{M}))$.
+Namely, a natural formulation of homological mirror symmetry in our situation is to define a variant of the Fukaya category $Fuk(\bar{M})$ and show the equivalence $D^b(coh(X))\simeq D^b(Fuk(\bar{M}))$.
 As an intermediate step, we construct the category $\Mo(P)$ of weighted Morse homotopy on $P$ as a natural generalization of the weighted Fukaya-Oh category proposed in \cite{KoSo:torus}.
 We then show a full subcategory $\Mo_\cE(P)$ of $\Mo(P)$ generates $D^b(coh(X))$ for the case $X$ is a complex projective space and their products.
 For more general $X$, we may consider the Lagrangian sections discussed in \cite{chan09}, where Chan discusses the correspondence between holomorphic line bundles over projective toric manifolds and Lagrangian sections in the mirror dual.
 The relation of such an approach with Abouzaid's one \cite{abouzaid09} is also mentioned there.

-As a formulation of the homological mirror symmetry for non-Calabi-Yau situations based on the SYZ construction, Fukaya discusses in \cite{fukaya:asymptotic} how to treat the singular fibers of the torus fibrations where the K\"ahler metrics go zero at singular fibers.
-In our set-up, the K\"ahler metrics go infinity at the boundaries $\partial(P)$.
-We believe our category $\Mo(P)$ may be a correct candidate for such a situation.